makeabilitylab/physcomp/arduino/buttons.md

 Whew, OK.
 We've now explained how to use four-legged tactile buttons, how to use pull-down, pull-up, and internal pull-up resistors and their purpose, and provided a general overview of digital input.

 It's time to make stuff.
-We're going to start with a button in a pull-down configuration before making circuits (and programs) for pull-up and internal pull-up configurations.
+We're going to start with a button in a pull-down configuration before making circuits with external pull-up and internal pull-up configurations.
 Then, in the [next lesson](piano.md), we'll make a simple "piano" synthesizer that puts our skills to the test!

 ## Pull-down resistor configuration